jenkins-x/jx-docs/content/en/docs/resources/faq/general.md

 No!
 Jenkins X can orchestrate Jenkins by reusing it inside a container and configures it to be as kubernetes native as possible.

 Though when using [serverless Jenkins X Pipelines](/about/concepts/jenkins-x-pipelines/) we use [Tekton](https://tekton.dev/) rather than Jenkins as the underlying CI/CD engine to provide a modern highly available cloud native architecture.

-## Why create a sub project?

-We are huge fans of <a href="https://kubernetes.io/">Kubernetes</a> &amp; the cloud and think its the long term future approach for running software for many folks.

-However lots of folks will still want to run Jenkins in the regular jenkins way via: <code>java -jar jenkins.war</code>

-So the idea of the Jenkins X sub project is to focus 100% on the Kubernetes and Cloud Native use case and let the core Jenkins project focus on the classic java approach.

-One of Jenkins big strengths has always been its flexibility and huge ecosystem of different plugins and capabilities.
-The separate Jenkins X sub project helps the community iterate and go fast improving both the Cloud Native and the classic distributions of Jenkins in parallel.